-STATE OF COUNTY OF the property that is the subject of this application.
-(2) This application, including sketches, data, and other supplementary materiand belief.
-(3) I acknowledge and agree that, before this applicated development board, the application must be complete and all informal also hereby authorize the City of Miami Beach to enter my proper Hearing on my property, as required by law.
-(5) I am responsible for the supplication of the supplication. tion may be publicly naticed and heard by a land tion submitted in support thereof must be accurate.
-(4) by for the sale purpose of posting a Notice of Public SIGNATURE Sworn to and subscribed before me this day of acknowledged before me by identification and/or is personally known to me and who did/did not , 20 The foregoing instrument was as take an oath.
-NOTARY SEAL OR STAMP NOTARY PUBLIC My Commission Expires: PRINT NAME STATE OF FL COUNTY OF Parm Beach Timothy Olives , being first duly sw VP Corp lead 55 be print title) of Florida Power & Light Co orn, depose and certify as follows: (1) I am the authorized to file this application on behalf of such entity.
-(3) This application, including sketches, data, and other supplementary mater and belief.
-(4) The corporate entity named herein is the owner of the acknowledge and agree that, before this application may be publicly application must be complete and all information submitted in support the City of Miami Beach to enter my property for the sole purpose of required by law.
-(7) I am responsible for remove this notice after the days. ials, are true and correct to the best of my knowledge property that is the subject of this application.
-(5) I noticed and heard by a land development board, the thereof must be accurate.
-(6) I also hereby authorize posting a Notice of Public Hearing on my property, as late of the hearing.
-Sworn to and subscribed before me this acknowledged before me by Thorny Oliver acknowledged before me by identification and/or is personally known to me and who did/did not signature 2018.
-The foregoing instrument was as take an oath.
-NOTARY SEAL OR STAMP Notary Public State of Florida Michelle M Kahmann My Commission FF 901483 Expires 09/18/2019 My Commission Expires: NOTARY PUBLIC Michelle M. Kehmann
+STATE OF

+COUNTY OF

+I, are true and correct to the best of my knowledge may be publicly noticed and heard by a land submitted in support thereof must be accurate.
+(4) or the sole purpose of posting a Notice of Public

+Sworn to and subscribed before me this day of acknowledged before me by identification and/or is personally known to me and who did/did not take , 20 The foregoing instrument was , who has produced as an oath.

+NOTARY SEAL OR STAMP NOTARY PUBLIC

+My Committee Funisher

+My Commission Expires: PRINT NAME

+STATE OF COUNTY depose and certify as follows: (1) I am the My (print name of corporate entity).
+(2) I am on and all information submitted in support of this are true and correct to the best of my knowledge perty that is the subject of this application.
+(5) I sed and heard by a land development board, the eof must be accurate.
+(6) I also hereby authorize ag a Notice of Public Hearing on my property, as

+identification and/or is personally known to me and who did/did not take a NOTARY SEAL OR STAMP Notary Public State of Florida signature , 20 18.
+The foregoing instrument was , who has produced as an oath.
+NOTARY PUBLIC

+My Commission Expires: Michelle M. Kahmann